theroncross/guides/source/localizable/components/wrapping-content-in-a-component.md

 {{/blog-post}}
 ```

-Finally, we want to share the the blog text that a user fills out for the post within our `blog-post` and body components.
-To share the blog text with the new body component, we'll add a `postData` argument to the component helper.
+Finally, we need to share `myText` with the body in order to have it display.
+To pass the blog text to the body component, we'll add a `postData` argument to the component helper.

 ```app/templates/components/blog-post.hbs
 <h2>{{title}}</h2>
 <div class="body">{{yield (hash body=(component editStyle postData=postData))}}</div>
 ```

+At this point, our block content has access to everything it needs to render, via the wrapping `blog-post` component's template helpers.

-Since the component isn't instantiated until the component block content is rendered, we can add additional arguments within the block.
+Additionally, since the component isn't instantiated until the block content is rendered, we can add arguments within the block.
-In this case we'll add a text style option which will dictate the style of body text we want in our post.
+In this case we'll add a text style option which will dictate the style of the body text we want in our post.
-When `{{post.body}}` is instantiated, it will have both the edit style and the `postData` given by its wrapping component.
+When `{{post.body}}` is instantiated, it will have both the `editStyle` and `postData` given by its wrapping component, as well as the `bodyStyle` declared in the template.

 ```app/templates/index.hbs
 {{#blog-post editStyle="markdown-style" as |post|}}